Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Curvature matrices of Cartesian products

 The local structure of the Cartesian product at the vertex $(1,A)$ is shown in Figure \ref{fig:cartesian product G2G}.
 Again, for clarity, the edges with signature $+1$ (signature $-1$) are drawn as solid lines (dashed lines).

-The curvature matrix at the vertex $(1,A)$ is Hence the curvature is about $-0.454$, which satisfies \end{example} Next, we restrict to the case that the connections lies in $O(1)$ or $U(1)$. \begin{corollary} Let $(G,\sigma)$ amd $(G',\sigma')$ be two connection graphs with $1$-dimensional connections.
+The curvature matrix at the vertex $(1,A)$ is Hence the curvature is about $-0.454$, which satisfies \end{example} Next, we restrict to the case that the connections lie in $O(1)$ or $U(1)$. \begin{corollary} Let $(G,\sigma)$ and $(G',\sigma')$ be two connection graphs with $1$-dimensional connections.
 For $x\in V$ and $x'\in V'$, we have

-\end{corollary} \begin{proof} Since the signature groups are always commute in the case of $d=1$, the lower bound estimate follows directly from Corollary \ref{coro:Cartesian}.
+\end{corollary} \begin{proof} Since the signature groups always commute in the case of $d=1$, the lower bound estimate follows directly from Corollary \ref{coro:Cartesian}.
 Next, we show the upper bound estimate.
 Let $u$ and $u'$ be the eigenvectors with unit norm corresponding to $\lambda_{\min}(A_{\infty}(x))$ and $\lambda_{\min}(A_{\infty}(x'))$, respectively.
-Denote by $c$ and $c'$ two numbers to be determined.
+Let $c$ and $c'$ be two numbers to be determined.
 Applying Theorem \ref{thm:Adecomp}, we estimate

 Applying (\ref{eq:D}), we derive